 3. Lal Bagh Botanical Gardens

-This botanical garden is one of the most beautiful places to visit in Bangalore, and perhaps all of India.
+This botanical garden is one of the most alluring places to visit in Bangalore, and perhaps all of India.
 Built by Haider Ali, the garden was later modified by Tipu Sultan.
 The garden comprises a glass house which was inspired by the London Crystal Palace.
-Beautifully spread across a huge land of 240 acres, the garden has a large variety of 1800 species of plants, trees and herbs.
+Wonderfully spread across a huge land of 240 acres, the garden has a large variety of 1800 species of plants, trees and herbs.

 Location: Mavalli, Bangalore